welcomehyunseo/simple_python_game_app/README.md

 #### Create Virtual Environment & Activate

 Creating of virtual environment in done by executing the command venv.
-You will need to check your Python version.
+You will need to check your Python version to create.

 ```bash
 C:\...\simple_python_game_app>python -m venv .venv

 ```

 A virtual environment will be activated using a script in its binary directory '.venv'.
 The invocation of the activation script is platform-specific.

 | Platform    | Shell          | Command to activate                 |
 | ----------- | -------------- | ----------------------------------- |